 Slashing and burning are done during summer when the grasses are dry, and corn is planted at the start of the rainy season.
 With a wooden dibbler locally called “panghasok” and "tagad", (a pointed, spear-like piece of stem) held by one hand, he strikes the ground to make holes about 2 inches ( 5 cm) deep and 1-2 steps apart.
 As the pointed tip of the dibbler is lifted, someone else immediately drops 3-4 seeds of an indigenous, open-pollinated corn into the hole.
 The hole is not refilled with soil, that part is done naturally by the cascading downward movement of surface soil and fragments of rock.
 Between harvesting and burning, the area is fallowed.

-The above technique still survives in some locality with modification as to planting distance and number of plants per hill.
-Now the farmers in this other part of Sarangani (not the abovementioned farm) use bolo with a blunt tip.
+The above technique in planting corn still survives in some locality with modification as to planting distance and number of plants per hill.
+Now the farmers in this other part of Sarangani use bolo with a blunt tip.
 They have not heard of the hand jabber and even if they did, its availability and cost would be a factor in its acquisition.
 For now anyway, that bolo is all thay they need.

-The planter bores a shallow hole on the ground with a downward thrust of the bolo, drops a seed into the hole, and steps over to close the hole.
-Every step means one hole and one planted corn seed per hole.
-In addition, the practice now is to sow, as much as possible, one seed per hill.
+The planter bores a shallow hole on the ground with a downward thrust of the bolo, drops a seed into the hole, and steps over or use that same bolo to close the hole.
+The practice now is to sow, as much as possible, one seed per hill.

 In one instance where there were eight planters, they started planting corn side by side in stooping posture similar to that in transplanting rice seedlings.
 The land has a slight slope and they planted in contour lines (perpendicular to the slope of the land).
 Planting was completed in one day, equivalent to a labor requirement of 8 man-days.